 Find time to exercise

 If you have to push back or hold off on much-needed exercise, remember that even a short, daily walk helps ease holiday tension, stress and fatigue—this includes schlepping gifts across a shopping mall.
-Decorating your home for the holidays and cleaning up after a big meal or when house guests take off also burns calories.
+Decorating your home for the holidays and cleaning up after a big meal also burns calories.
 In fact, you can burn between 100 and 300 calories an hour doing various types of house work.
-If you are hosting house guests, consider a walking tour of your neighborhood or nearby town to get everyone outside and moving.
 If kids are in tow, get the little ones outside for a game of tag or hide and seek, or volunteer to walk the family dog together.
 Stay active whenever you can, and your body will thank you.

 Destress early and often

 You’ll probably get worked up about something, at some point this season.
-From flight delays, to packed department stores, to shoddy gift-wrapping and too much time with the in-laws—the holidays have a way of pushing our buttons.
+From shopping difficulties, to endless cancelled plans—the holidays have a way of pushing our buttons, especially this year.
 If you have a pre-New Year pet peeve, remember that there are several ways to calm down and destress.
 You might try yoga, meditation, a light massage or listening to soothing soft rock by a warm fire.
 However you settle down, it’s important to relax and enjoy yourself.

 Know your options